muratk5n/thirdwave/en/README.md

 ---

-Idea for companies: producing H2-ready tiny houses.
+Company idea: produce H2-ready tiny houses.
 Ready for H2 pipeline, or gas canisters (with an option to generate and store on site).
 Cld be a profitabe bidness..
 Product be shipped, exported even right?

 Use some of that VIP, minimal energy for heating.